-Work as part of the IPS team to support members of the BU teaching community (faculty and project stakeholders) on the development of synchronous and asynchronous digital learning content including:
+Work as part of the IPS team to support members of the BU teaching community (faculty and project stakeholders) on the development of synchronous and asynchronous digital learning content by:

-developing an inventory of features to support learning goals across various learning management systems, and
+Developing an inventory of features to support learning goals across various learning management systems

-Support continuous improvement for IPS, and across all digital projects, by defining and measuring efficacy of IPS-developed learning assets and applications and proposing recommendations for revisions based on desired learning outcomes and learner interaction data.
+Support continuous improvement for IPS by defining and measuring efficacy of IPS-developed learning assets and applications and proposing recommendations for revisions based on desired learning outcomes and learner interaction data.

-Experience working with state of the art digital content creation tools, other educational technology tools, and multiple learning management systems (LMS).
+Experience working with state of the art digital content creation tools, other educational technology tools, and multiple learning management systems.

-At least one year of hands-on experience creating, editing, and launching instructional content in multiple platforms (from Blackboard to edX and beyond).
+At least one year of hands-on experience creating, editing, and launching instructional content in multiple platforms.

 Working knowledge of standard web markup languages and best practices (HTML/CSS).